JetBrains/compose-multiplatform-desktop-template/README.md

 # [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform) desktop application

 > **Note**
-> We would appreciate your feedback on it in the public Slack channel [#compose-ios](https://kotlinlang.slack.com/archives/C0346LWVBJ4/p1678888063176359).
+> We would appreciate your feedback in the public Slack channel [#compose-ios](https://kotlinlang.slack.com/archives/C0346LWVBJ4/p1678888063176359).
 > If you face any issues, please report them on [GitHub](https://github.com/JetBrains/compose-multiplatform/issues).

 Compose for Desktop can produce applications for macOS, Linux, and Windows platforms.